godidier/godidier.github.io/pages/about.md

 I am a computer engineering enthusiast, seeking to get the best out of life, and make the world a better place. <del>Yeah, I know that's clich&eacute;.</del>

-## Career

-I work as a software engineer.
-I have some experience in the corporate, academics and freelance worlds.
-I just like building things.
-I also get involve in open source sometimes.

-You can take a look at a piece of my CV [here]({static}/docs/godidier_resume.pdf).

 ## Interests

 Pretty much anything funny that will put me in a challenging position.
 That include but is not limited to:

-* Sport (mainly Judo)
+* Sport (mainly Judo), Outdoor (Hiking) and Driving / Riding
 * Traveling to places where I have no clue about the language/culture
-* Drawing places and people
-* Being creative with LEGO blocks (a favorite!)
+* Being creative (especially with drawing and design as a hobby)
-* Keeping up with the state of the art in AI
+* Learning complex concepts, teach them simply or use them to make stuff

 ## Contact